“Azad has not only helped me get trained for a job and double our income—it has taught me to walk with my head held high.” Joytsna, Kolkata

 The women who are undertaking the programme and those working as commercial drivers inspire other women to also take on non-traditional professions and become autonomous and economically independent.
 Read our stories of courage to learn more.

-Since the beginning of our journey up until March 2016 we have:
+Since the beginning of our journey we have:

-- Reached more than 500,000 women and families in slums through our outreach and mobilization work in 24 areas
+- Reached more than 600,000 women and families in slums through our outreach and mobilization work across Delhi, Jaipur and Kolkata

 - Supported more than 3,000 women to acquire identification papers

 Majority of women who join our programme come from families that live on $1.50 – 3 per day.
-Once employed as commercial drivers, women earn salaries between $100-165 per month, leading to more than 200% increase in their family incomes.
+Once employed as drivers, women earn salaries between $100-300 per month, leading to more than 200% increase in their family incomes.

 Download our 2012/2013 annual report to learn more.